Breast Density on a Mammogram

 The mammogram images below show a range of breast density.
 Some breasts are mostly fat (fatty breasts) and some breasts are mostly breast and connective tissue (dense breasts).

 Mammograms of dense breasts are harder to read than mammograms of fatty breasts.
+This may make some abnormal findings harder to see on a mammogram.

 Learn more about breast density and mammography.